AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 The Rise of Tone and Style Adjustment

 Around 2018, AI writing tools started doing something genuinely new - they could change how your writing sounded without changing what it said.
 This tone adjustment technology recognized that the same message could be professional, casual, friendly, or direct depending on the audience.
+Fast forward to 2026, and tone adjustment has become incredibly nuanced.
+Modern AI can detect and adjust for dozens of subtle variations - from empathetic to authoritative, from conversational to academic.

 Tone control features analyze your text and rewrite it to match a specific style.
 "Hey, can you send that report?" becomes "Could you please forward the report at your earliest convenience?" for formal contexts, or "Report plz?" for ultra-casual messages.
 Same request, completely different delivery.